leech001/RF-BARRIER/README.md

 / * USER CODE END 2 * /
 ```
 On this project setup is ready.
-After starting the program, information (code and etc.) will be available through the keeloq, came12, came24 structure
+After starting the program, information (code and etc.) will be available through the hcs301, came12, came24 structure
 ```
 ...
-keeloq.SerialNum
+hcs301.SerialNum
 came12.SerialNum
 ...
 ```